Valid F-screening in linear regression: Connections to multiple testing

 One might wonder whether the problem addressed in this paper could be more simply tackled by controlling the family-wise error rate (FWER).
 FWER control has been studied for almost a century \citep{tukey1949ComparingIndividualMeans, scheffe1953MethodJudgingAll, dunn1961MultipleComparisonsMeans, holm1979Simple,marcus1976ClosedTestingProcedures,hochberg1987MultipleComparisonProcedures}, and continues to be an area of active research: for instance, the ``PoSI" proposal of \citet{berk2013ValidPostselectionInference}---foundational to the field of selective inference---targets the FWER.

 However, we see in the right-hand panel of \cref{fig:qqplots-appendix} that, in the context of F-screening in a setting with $p=3$, control of the FWER does not imply control of the selective Type 1 error rate.
-In particular, though Bonferroni, Scheff\'{e}, and closed testing corrections are guaranteed to control FWER, they do not control the Type 1 error rate conditional on rejection of $H_0^{1:3}$.
+In particular, though Bonferroni, Scheff\'{e}, and closed testing corrections are guaranteed to control FWER, they do not control the selective Type 1 error rate \citep{fithian2017OptimalInferenceModel}, i.e.~the probability of a Type 1 error, conditional on rejection of $H_0^{1:3}$.

 Why is this the case?
 Consider the setting of \cref{fig:qqplots-appendix}.
 There are three possibilities associated with the null hypotheses $H_0^{1:3}: \beta_{1:3}=0$ and $\hoone: \beta_1=0$: (i) both are true; (ii) $H_0^{1:3}$ is false, but \(\hoone\) is true; or (iii) both are false.
 In (iii), a Type 1 error is impossible, so we consider only (i) and (ii).
 Let \(\delta_{1:3}\) be the decision function associated with the test of $H_0^{1:3}$: it is a function of the (random) data and takes value \(1\) when we reject $H_0^{1:3}$ and value \(0\) otherwise; let \(\delta_{1}\) similarly denote the decision function associated with testing \(\hoone\).
 In scenario (i), the FWER is \(\E_{H_0^{1:3}} \left[ \max\{\delta_{1:3}, \delta_{1} \}\right]\).
 In scenario (ii), the FWER is \(\E_{\hoone} \left[ \delta_{1} \right]\).
-By contrast, in scenario (i) the selective Type 1 error --- which is controlled by our procedure --- is \(\E_{H_0^{1:3}} \left[ \delta_{1} \mid \delta_{1:3} = 1\right]\), while in scenario (ii) it is \(\E_{\hoone} \left[ \delta_{1} \mid \delta_{1:3} = 1\right]\).
+By contrast, in scenario (i) the selective Type 1 error---which is controlled by our procedure---is \(\E_{H_0^{1:3}} \left[ \delta_{1} \mid \delta_{1:3} = 1\right]\), while in scenario (ii) it is \(\E_{\hoone} \left[ \delta_{1} \mid \delta_{1:3} = 1\right]\).
 Clearly, the former targets are not the same as the latter targets, and control of one does not imply control of the other.